President Trump Is A White Supremacist, ESPN Anchor Jemele Hill Claims

 “The comments on Twitter from Jemele Hill regarding the President do not represent the position of ESPN.
 We have addressed this with Jemele and she recognizes her actions were inappropriate.”

-Although ESPN used to have a no-politics rule, its recently updated guidelines seem to allow its commentators (as apposed to hard-news reporters) to opine on politics, but only if it relates to sports, however.
+Although ESPN used to have a no-politics rule, its recently updated guidelines seem to allow its commentators (as opposed to hard-news reporters) to opine on politics, but only if it relates to sports, however.
 Dissenters claim that the prior no-politics rule only applied to conservative politics.

 ESPN has lost millions of subscribers in the past several years through cord-cutting.
 Some observers such as vocal ESPN critic and Fox Sports Radio Host Clay Travis maintain that part of the audience erosion is the result of the network’s progressive, social justice content that alienates viewers who just want to relax and watch games or game highlights.